skip to Main Content

 Conclusion

-You learned how to renew the Client Secret in Azure AD.
+You learned how to renew the Client Secret in Microsoft Entra ID.
 There is no renewal option, and you must create a new Client Secret.
-Copy and use the Client Secret value in your PowerShell scripts or applications.
+Once done, copy and use the Client Secret value in your PowerShell scripts or applications.
 Remember to delete the Client Secret that is expired or going to expire.

 Did you enjoy this article?
-You may also like Restrict access to Azure AD administration portal.
+You may also like How to Restrict access to Microsoft Entra admin center.
 Don’t forget to follow us and share this article.

 ALI TAJRAN